Honkai Star Rail Blade build

 Which Light Cone should I use for Blade in Honkai Star Rail?

-Blade’s signature Light Cone, The Unreachable Side, is undoubtedly best-in-slot for the best Honkai Star Rail Blade build, though there are several alternatives that are more accessible.
+Blade’s signature Light Cone, The Unreachable Side, is undoubtedly best-in-slot for the strongest Blade build in Honkai Star Rail, though there are several alternatives that are more accessible.

 Light Cone Effect